jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/SlimGleefulDuiker" target="_blank" class="button small">Reader</a>

-_Each graphic improvement is your cyborgology getting upgraded.
+_Each graphic improvement is your cyborgology growing up.
 It means you have better education, cancer research, crime-fighting, electricity generation, product design and manufacturing, and so much more.
+But only if you want to majically attach to the power of modern technology.
 Credit: [Data Radar](https://www.youtube.com/watch?v=3H6hnFV-nDU)._

-We have all this incredible power at our fingertips, and we're letting bozo Left/Right political pundits tell us if climate change is real?
+We have all incredible power at our fingertips, and we're letting bozo Left/Right political pundits tell us if climate change is real?
 We're stuck in two hours of traffic going to bullshit jobs because Michael Scott wants to have friends to boss around?

 We're letting Darth Blockbuster tell us to... what?
 Follow rules that are hundreds of years old?